Lung-bioengineering-regeneration-lab/human_PCLS_BISQUE/README.md

 #lets do the same for IPF subjects (32 total)
 IPF_subjects <- data.frame("original_subject_id"= unique(all_celltypes[all_celltypes$Disease_Identity == "IPF", ]$Subject_Identity))

-# add a randomized order so 32 patients are places into 11 groups of equal size
+# add a randomized order so 32 patients are places into 11 groups (10 groups of 3subjects, one group with 2 subjects)
 IPF_subjects$order <- sample(seq(1:100),nrow(IPF_subjects),replace=F)

 #order the new subjects and split into 3 columns. combine all columns into a new one.